 High seed yield from the seed orchard is an integral part in the success of a tree improvement program.
 However, in the South, as pine seed orchards began to produce larger cone crops, the yield of sound seed began to diminish.
+This same situation might also develop in the Northeast as orchards begin to mature.
 Therefore, orchard managers need a procedure to identify and quantify seed production losses in conifers.
 Cone analysis (Bramlett, 1974) is such a procedure.
 It provides information which is needed to evaluate and modify orchard management procedures so that seed yield can be maximized.
 The Eastern Tree Seed Laboratory in Macon, Georgia, now offers this analysis as a service.
 This paper describes the analysis technique and presents data from the first year of the program.